swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 We considered but rejected the idea of a `publish` subcommand for a few different reasons.
-For one, we worried that the existence of `swift package archive` would cause confusion to anyone more familiar with another "push"-style package ecosystem.
+For one, we worried that the existence of `swift package archive-source` would cause confusion to anyone more familiar with another "push"-style package ecosystem.
 The specification's open-ended policy for a registry's authentication model